skulltoaster/metalbandcampgiftclub/README.md

 # Metal Bandcamp Gift Club

 Welcome!
-We're a collective of metal nerds who enjoy gifting people music from their wishlist.
+We're a collective of metal nerds who enjoy gifting people music from their Bandcamp wishlist.

 Make sure you have a Fan account on BandCamp: https://bandcamp.com/fans